simster7/sol-hackathon/program/README.md

 	long transfers (P - I) * F * T to short
 ```

-(A subtle but interesting note is that the payoff structure of a perpetual swap mirrors that of a future -- the time to expiration can be adjusted by manipulating $F$ and $T$)
+(A subtle but interesting note is that the payoff structure of a perpetual swap mirrors that of a future -- the time to expiration can be adjusted by manipulating _F_ and _T_)

 This allows for 2 key features:
 1. **Leverage**: Participants in the swap don't have to post the full collateral in order to enter their desired positions, allowing them to lever up potential gains (and losses).
 One important caveat of this feature is that this forces the swap contract to have a reasonably sophisticated liquidation protocol in order to stay solvent.